-- 1) "Fatal Errors" Policy: Students must meet high standards in writing.
+1) "Fatal Errors" Policy: Students must meet high standards in writing.
 To this end, all written assignments must meet minimal presentation criteria to be acceptable.
 These standards address spelling, punctuation, format and basic grammar.
-The term Fatal Errors refers to formal writing errors of form.
-Specifically, they include the following and will be identified in evaluated written assignments by error number: - ♣ 1.
+The term Fatal Errors refers to

+- ♣ 1.
 Each different word misspelled; - ♣ 2.
 Each sentence fragment; - ♣ 3.
 Each run-on sentence or comma splice; - 4.
-Each mistake in capitalization (capitalize Black and White when referring to individuals, communities, or ideas); - ♣ 5.
+Each mistake in capitalization (capitalize Black and White when referring to individuals, communities, groups or ideas); - ♣ 5.
 Each serious error in punctuation that obscures meaning, including errors in the use or failure to use italics and quotation marks; - ♣ 6.
-Each error in verb tense or subject/verb agreement; - ♣ 7.
+Each error in verb tense or subject/verb agreement; - ≠ 7.
 Each instance of ending a sentence with a preposition; - ♣ 8.
 Each improper citation, or lack of citation, where one is needed; - 4 9.
 Each misuse of words (who for that or unwarranted use of clichés, for instance) and reference problems (note: pronouns refer to the last person mentioned); - ↓ 10.
 Poor paragraphing or lack of paragraphing; - ↓ 11.
 Lack of conformity with assignment format.